I Wanna Have Your Babies

 "I Wanna Have Your Babies" is a song by British recording artist Natasha Bedingfield.
 It was written by Steve Kipner, Andrew Frampton, Wayne Wilkins and Bedingfield for her second album, N.B.
 (2007).
 The song's musical-style and production was inspired by hip hop music, and its lyrics discuss a woman's battle to stop herself from rushing into relationships in an effort to find the right man to be the father of her children.

 The song was released as the album's first single in the second quarter of 2007.
 The track received mixed reviews from pop music critics, who generally found it to be less impressive than past singles.
 It entered the top forty in Germany, Ireland and The Netherlands, and became Bedingfield's fourth United Kingdom top ten single release.
-Calvin Harris covered it in 2009.

 Background and writing

 In 2006, Bedingfield began writing and recording material with previous collaborators Steve Kipner, Andrew Frampton and Wayne Wilkins in Los Angeles, California.
 During one of their sessions, they penned "I Wanna Have Your Babies", which was inspired by a year-and-a-half of touring across the United States.
 Bedingfield had never been away from her family and friends for an extended period of time and "realised how important relationships are".
 She wanted to write songs that matched who she was, commenting that her "first album was about independence and opportunism.
 I’m in a different place now.
 I've been dating, searching for a partner, looking for Mr Right."

 In the song, Bedingfield discusses a woman's fight to stop herself from rushing into relationships in an effort to find the right man to father her children.
 Bedingfield stated that she does not want to have children at this point in time, but that she is thinking about it.
 According to her, "the song is about pacing yourself and taking everything slowly."